 Llewellyn Park, located in West Orange, New Jersey, was the first planned residential community in the United States.
-Developed in 1850 on 350 acres of land, the community grew to over 700 acres by 1870.
+Developed in 1850 on 350 acres of land, the development grew to over 700 acres by 1870.
 Constructed in 1882, the Glenmont Estate spans across 13.5 acres within Llewellyn Park.

 When encountered with the challenge of updating the HVAC controls of this famous site, the National Park Service enlisted the services of Encon Mechanical Corporation, a KMC authorized representative.
-Encon customized the building controls using a full line of KMDigital® products.

 The HVAC installation included a 12-well geothermal system with boiler backup.
 The ultimate goal of these systems was to become virtually invisible.
 The design required contractors to bury the geothermal wells in a pit 300 yards from the house.
 Geothermal heating and cooling offered the most efficient way to provide the historical home with a controlled interior climate that could help prohibit the deterioration of valuable artifacts on display.